 Public courses are run in a computer laboratory with workstations provided.
 Participants may bring their own laptops if they prefer.
 The course is demonstrated using the latest version of Microsoft Excel, but students can use other versions of Excel if they prefer.
-Course materials contain instructions for all versions, and Excel 2011 for Mac users are also catered for.
-PCs are used during this course, so Apple Macintosh users may prefer to bring their own laptops.
+Course materials contain instructions for all versions, and Mac users are also catered for.
+PCs are used during this course.

 During the course, participants will create their own Excel reports to take away with them.
-Each participant is provided with a 1GB USB memory stick on which they will be able to take their files away for future reference.
+Each participant is provided with files which they will be able to take their files away for future reference.